-Assessment table - Year 11
+Assessment table written component - Year 12

-Type of assessment Weighting Oral communication Interaction with others to exchange information, ideas, opinions and/or experiences in spoken Japanese.
-This can involve participating in an interview, a conversation and/or a discussion.
+Type of assessment Weighting To SCSA Weighting for combined mark Response: ListeningComprehension and interpretation of, and response in English to, a rangeof Japanese spoken texts, such as interviews, announcements,conversations and/or discussions.Typically these tasks are administered under test conditions.
+15% Response: Viewing and readingComprehension and interpretation of, and response in English to, a rangeof Japanese print and audiovisual texts, such as emails, blog postings,films/television programs (excerpts), letters, reviews, articles, notes and/ormessages.Typically these tasks are administered under test conditions.
+20% 100% 70% Written communication Production of written texts to express information, ideas, opinions and/or experiences in Japanese.
+This can involve responding to a stimulus, such as an email, a blog posting, a letter, an image or an invitation; or writing a text, such as a journal/diary entry, an account, a letter, a review, a summary and/or an email.
 Typically these tasks are administered under test conditions.
-20% Response: Listening Comprehension and interpretation of, and response in English to, a range of Japanese spoken texts, such as interviews, announcements, conversations and/or discussions.
-Typically these tasks are administered under test conditions.
-15% Response: Viewing and reading Comprehension and interpretation of, and response in English to, a range of Japanese print and audiovisual texts, such as emails, blog posts, films/television programs (excerpts), letters, reviews, articles, notes and/or messages.
-20% Typically these tasks are administered under test conditions.
-Written communication Production of written texts to express information, ideas, opinions and/or experiences in Japanese.
-This can involve responding to a stimulus, such as an email, a blog post, a letter, an image and/or an invitation, or writing a text, such as a journal/diary entry, an account, a letter, a review, a summary, and/or an email.
-Typically these tasks are administered under test conditions.
-15% Practical (oral) examination Typically conducted at the end of each semester and/or unit.
-In preparation for Unit 3 and Unit 4, the examination should reflect the examination design brief included in the ATAR Year 12 syllabus for this course.
-10% Written examination Typically conducted at the end of each semester and/or unit.
-In preparation for Unit 3 and Unit 4, the examination should reflect the examination design brief included in the ATAR Year 12 syllabus for this course.
-20%
+15% 100/0 Written examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
+50%

-Teachers are required to use the assessment table to develop an assessment outline for the pair of units (or for a single unit where only one is being studied).
+Teachers are required to use the assessment table to develop an assessment outline for the pair of units.